William Ansel Kinney: Law career

 This time US Secretary of State John Sherman signed a treaty with Kinney, Thurston, and New Hampshire lawyer Francis March Hatch on June 16, 1897.
 The Treaty of Annexation was unanimously adopted by the Senate of the Republic of Hawaii on September 9, 1897.
 The U.S. Senate passed it by vote of 42–21, the U.S. House of Representatives passed it by vote of 209–91, and President William McKinley signed it on July 7, 1898.

 On his return, he heard that physician Jared Knapp Smith, brother of his former law partner who was then attorney general, had been killed on September 24, 1897.
 It was suspected to be in retaliation for ordering patients suspected of leprosy to exile in Kalaupapa, which had ignited the Leper War on Kaua'i four years earlier.
 Kinney sailed to Kauaʻi island and was appointed special prosecutor.
 A native Hawaiian suspect Kapea was arrested, tried on November 13, 1897, found guilty of first degree murder, and hanged on April 11, 1898.

 In August 1900 he sued a newspaper editor for libel.

 In May 1901 he was sentenced to prison for contempt of court, but pardoned by Sanford B. Dole.

 His partnership was then called "Kinney, McClanahan & Cooper", including Henry Ernest Cooper who had chaired the Committee of Safety in 1893 and E. B. McClanahan.
 At least one of their cases, "Territory of Hawaii vs. Cotton Brothers & Company" of 1904 went to the United States Supreme Court.
 By 1906 the firm replaced Cooper with S. H. Derby.
 In June 1909 he represented the Hawaiian Sugar Planters' Association in a conflict during a strike by Japanese workers.

-Despite his role in her trial, on November 1909 Kinney served as an attorney for deposed Queen Liliʻuokalani in a United States Court of Claims case "Liliuokalani v.
+Despite his role in her trial, in November 1909 Kinney served as an attorney for deposed Queen Liliʻuokalani in a United States Court of Claims case "Liliuokalani v.
 The United States".
 His partners are listed as Sidney Miller Ballou and Anderson.
 The case claimed that the Queen was due compensation for the taking of the crown lands of the kingdom.
 In the decision known as 45 Ct.
 Cl.
 418 (1910), the case was dismissed on May 16, 1910.
 The issue continues to be controversial, known as the ceded lands issue.
 Kinney's grand-niece Rubellite Kawena Kinney Johnson filed a similar case 80 years later which was also dismissed on appeal.